Enjoy a comforting bowl of mutton soup, a soothing Pakistani bone broth made by slowly simmering tender mutton with aromatics and whole spices.

 The full recipe with measurements is in the recipe card below.

-Step 1: Warm ghee in an Instant Pot in saute mode.
-Add the onions and sauté until they soften for about 8-10 minutes.
-Stir in the garlic, ginger, green chilies, and a cinnamon stick.
+Step 1: Warm the ghee in an Instant Pot on saute mode.
+Add the onions and sauté for 8-10 minutes, or until they soften.
+Stir in the garlic, ginger, green chilies, and cinnamon stick.
 Cook for 1 minute.

-Step 2: Meanwhile, gather the whole spices in a spice ball and set it aside.
+Step 2: Gather the whole spices in a spice ball and set it aside.

-Step 3: Rinse the mutton and bones and add them to the Instant Pot.
-Cook in saute mode until the color of the meat changes.
+Step 3: Rinse the mutton and add it to the Instant Pot.
+Sear in sauté mode until the meat changes color.

-Step 4: Add kosher salt and cover the meat with water.
-Nestle the spice ball into the pot and secure the lid.
-Set the Instant Pot to manual high pressure for 40 minutes with a 10-minute natural release.
+Step 4: Cover the meat with water, add salt, and nestle the spice ball into the pot.
+Secure the lid and set the Instant Pot to manual high pressure for 40 minutes, followed by a 10-minute natural release.

 What does natural release mean?